mpv-player/mpv/DOCS/man/input.rst

     or enter idle mode), and in these cases the ``eof-reached`` property will logically be cleared immediately after it's set.

+``seeking``
+    Returns ``yes`` if the player is currently seeking, or otherwise trying to restart playback.
+(It's possible that it returns ``yes`` while a file is loaded, or when switching ordered chapter segments.
+This is because the same underlying code is used for seeking and resyncing.)

 ``pts-association-mode`` (RW)
     See ``--pts-association-mode``.